 The process is simple.
-Using computer vision, the Scale automatically weighs and identifies produce and bulk items without the need for barcodes.
+Using computer vision, the AI Scale automatically weighs and identifies produce and bulk items without the need for barcodes.
 Shoppers or staff place their produce item on the Scale, and the corresponding barcode shows on the screen.
 The Scale user can either scan the barcode with their phone app or scanner or print it and attach it to the produce for scanning at the checkout.
 This gives you the peace of mind that your customers are paying for the correctly priced organic item, which helps to reduce shrink and maximise profit.

-The Scale is also easy to use, highly accurate and helps you reduce plastic wrapping.
+The Scale is easy to use, highly accurate and helps you reduce plastic wrapping.
 So it's an eco-friendly option.
 Smart, right!